chunmeifeng/T2Net/README.md

 ###  :fire: NEWS :fire:
 * We have upload the mask file.
 * Before our project, you need to  transform the .nii file to .mat file at first.
-* We have provided the code of converting the .nii file to .mat file.
+* We have provided the code of converting the .nii file to .mat file as well as the .mat data.

 ## Citation